 Consider keeping your immune system fully supported with nutritional supplements to give your body even more antiviral defense and enhance your natural immunity.
 There is strong evidence that those who have the healthiest immune systems are better equipped to resist infection.
 No matter your starting point, we all have the ability to improve.
 This protocol was compiled through the collaboration of medical doctors, nurse practitioners, dietitians, doctors of chiropractic, functional medicine providers, naturopathic doctors and traditional Chinese medicine doctors.
 Click here for the most up to date and detailed list of supplements and herbal remedies needed today.
-This Immune Protection Protocol is specifically designed for viral defense and details products, dosages and alternatives to keep you and your family healthy and Coronavirus free.
+This Immune Protection Protocol is specifically designed for viral defense to keep you and your family healthy.